 A quick checklist about how the process works is:

-- We will have to have gather your pay stubs (6 months) and some tax returns (last two years).
+- I will have to have gather your pay stubs (6 months) and some tax returns (last two years).

-- We want to make sure you have a driver’s license (or other picture ID).
+- I want to make sure you have a driver’s license (or other picture ID).

-- We also make sure you have a Social Security Card or original W2 (because if not you will want to order a new one).
+- I also make sure you have a Social Security Card or original W2 (because if not you will want to order a new one).

 - You will have to take two credit courses, one before you file and one after you file.